 Loops

-Python supports two types of loops: for
+Python supports two types of loops: for and while.

 For Loop